ewyler/coffeebot/README.md

 $ npm install
 ```

-# Testing
+# Running

-The easiest way to test this is to setup your own Slack account, configure the bot (per Slack's docs),
+The easiest way to test this is to:
-and update the API key in the source (see `SLACK_TOKEN` near the top) with the necessary one
-for your Slack account.
-You can then run it locally via `npm run start`.
+1. Setup your own Slack account
+1. Configure the bot (per Slack's docs) on that Slack account
+1. Set the `SLACK_TOKEN` environment variable to your slack token
+1. `npm run start`

+TBD add heroku stuff.

 # Deployment